kyra-ohare/car-migo/README.md

 - `car-migo_ui`: this is the Front-End implementation, the website application.
 - `car-migo_server`: the Back-End implementation which holds the business logic.
 - `car-migo_postgres`: the application database.
+- `car-migo_redis`: the application database cache whose time to live (TTL) is 3 hours.
 - `car-migo_flyway`: the database version control.
 - `car-migo_pgadmin`: the database client.
 More details below.

-Visit http://localhost:8086/v1/heartbeat to ensure the server is running as expected.
+Visit http://localhost:8086/v1/health to ensure the server is running as expected.

+There is also a heartbeat to verify whether other services are up and healthy: http://localhost:8086/v1/heartbeat.

 Moreover, it will automatically open http://localhost:8087/home on your default browser. :tada: